keurfonluu/keurfonluu/README.md

 ![Python](https://img.shields.io/badge/-Python-4B8BBE?&logo=Python&logoColor=fff)
 ![Fortran](https://img.shields.io/badge/-Fortran-734f96?&logo=Fortran)

 I'm Keurfon Luu.
-I am currently a postdoctoral researcher at Lawrence Berkeley National Laboratory.
+I am currently a geoscientist at INTERA and affiliated to Lawrence Berkeley National Laboratory.
 Despite my academic background in geophysics/seismology, I am enthused by open source software development and share most of the scientific codes I develop.
 In that regard, I am doing my best to develop user-friendly yet numerically efficient codes that everyone can use.

 Don't hesitate to check out my pinned repositories to see which of my projects are the most popular and why so!